Transform your clinical practice with coherent functionality and unparalleled patient satisfaction.

 The consultation’s date and time (e.g., 22-08-2024, 6:50 PM) are recorded, which is useful for healthcare providers to track the timeline of treatment, especially for follow-up appointments.
 The timestamp ensures that future treatments or assessments can be compared against this baseline.

-A Prescription is a critical document that provides detailed instructions for a patient’s medication regimen.
+A doctor’s prescription sample is a critical document that provides detailed instructions for a patient’s medication regimen.
 It ensures clarity in the treatment process, guiding both patients and pharmacists on the correct medications and dosages.
+We have a set of well-curated formats of doctor’s prescriptions for easy edits and management of required information.

 Key Components of a Prescription: